Nightscou2018/ns-checker/README.md

 # ns-checker
-Checks current SGV from nightscount and triggers appropriate external URL (in my case Control4)
+Checks current SGV from nightscount and triggers appropriate external URL (in my case Control4) for further action(s).